taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 10

 Close up on Jheri and Zalo: "Welcome everyone!
-I'm Jheri, 3rd year cadet with the **CYBERPHILIA** guild, and this is Zalo, 3rd year cadet with the **INFRADESTRUCTORS** guild.
+I'm Jheri, 3rd year trainee with the **CYBERPHILIA** guild, and this is Zalo, 3rd year trainee with the **INFRADESTRUCTORS** guild.
 We are this year's Assignment Counselors, meaning we are here to help you get a guild assignment before the end of the week!"

 Jheri: "A guild assignment is a mutual pledge of respect and commitment to study the skills and protect the secrets of your guild.
 Usually, we would rely on the data in your Universal Record to assign you to the optimal guild, based your life choices and achievements.
 But since, for one reason or another," and here Jheri smiles kindly, gently looking each first-year in the eye, "your Universal Records have insufficient data to calculate the optimal placement, you will spend the first week of the semester meeting each guild and taking some of their classes."